wtd-1/lstar-rocq/README.md

 Functions return sigma types, so each sub-component of each algorithm provides a proof of correctness alongside its computational outputs.

+## Layout

+- [DFA.v](theories/DFA.v) - definitions for alphabets, regular languages, and DFAs, including the correctness properties of language encoding and minimality
+- [Teacher.v](theories/DFA.v) - definitions for the Minimum Adequate Teacher model
+- [ListLemmas.v](theories/ListLemmas.v) - miscellaneous lemmas about lists
+- [RS.v](theories/RS.v) - a general-purpose implementation of Rivest-Schapire counterexample analysis, used in the implementations of L*, KV, and TTT
+- [Teacher.ml](lib/Teacher.ml) - OCaml entrypoint for using the extracted library, provides a single module interface to instantiate all of the learning algorithms

 ## Installation

 ```bash